javierdelapuente/paas-charm/docs/explanation/12-factor-principles.rst

 12-Factor app principles
 ========================

-The [twelve-factor App](https://12factor.net/) is a methodolody to build applications that are scalable, maintainable, and deployable.
-The twelve factors are a set of well established best practices that are specially relevant for web applications.
+The `12-factor App <https://12factor.net/>`_ is a methodolody to build applications that are scalable, maintainable, and deployable.
+The twelve factors are a set of well established best practices that are specially relevant for web applications in cloud platforms.

 TODO talk about the 12 of them?
 I think it would be just a copy-paste of